nicholeemma/MenuServe/README.md

 ## *Using the webiste*

 1. You can first log in with the superuser account (Name:cmuwebapps-manager, Password:WebAppsIsTheBestCourse).
 You are entitled to add(update/delete) menu, add(update/delete) store, add(update/delete) user, add(update/delete) employee.
+You can first go to manageuser page, change some roles of users, and add them to manager, employee and assign store to them.
+(First create manager, then store, then employee)

 2. In main page, you are supposed to see the pictures of menus, when the mouse moves over the pictures, the according prices will show up.
 The newly added pictures will be shown here as well.
 This is the page for visitors, who are not logged in yet.